john-s-lin/desert/docs/style/tiger_style.md

 ### Why invest in design first, code after?

 Bad design compounds over time.
-That's why we're spending a little more time on the drawing board, figuring out the optimal architecture for `dsert`.
+That's why we're spending a little more time on the drawing board, figuring out the optimal architecture for `desert`.
 Good design has _relatively_ good performance baked in.

 ### Why not relegate assertions to tests only, instead of also in source code?